Lake Annecy from Talloires © French Moments

 Mount Baret, Mount Veyrier and Mount Baron seen from Saint-Jorioz © French Moments

-The Mount Baron Belvedere (1254m) offers a beautiful panoramic view over the city of Annecy, the lake, the Bauges massif on one side and the Aravis and Mont-Blanc on the other.
+The Mount Baron Belvedere (1254m) offers a beautiful panoramic view over Annecy, the lake, the Bauges massif on one side and the Aravis and Mont-Blanc on the other.
 An orientation table shows the names of the surrounding mountains.

 The view from Mont Veyrier © French Moments